skellis46/slipbox/artistic research and ecosystems.md

 - What are the reasons for applying one over another?

 ## The danger of ecosystems

+> Life can never be just a resource; it is always also a gift received by the other members of the ecosystem whose contributions are necessary for a living subject to survive.[@weber-2019-enlivenment p.45]

 To help understand the implications of Trimingham's assertion for current practice-researchers, I am going to adopt what I suspect is a rather fashionable metaphor.